Mr. Pearlman is an inventive conductor with an ear for color, balance and placement.

 — The New York Times

-Boston Baroque founder, music director, and conductor Martin Pearlman is one of this country’s leading interpreters of Baroque and Classical music on period and modern instruments.
-In addition to Boston Baroque’s annual concert season, Mr. Pearlman tours in the United States and Europe and has produced twenty-six major recordings for Telarc and Linn Records.
-Mr. Pearlman’s completion and orchestration of music from Mozart’s Lo Sposo Deluso, his performing version of Purcell’s Comical History of Don Quixote, and his new orchestration of Cimarosa’s Il Maestro di Cappella were all premiered by Boston Baroque.
-In 2022, Mr. Pearlman was awarded the Samuel Simons Sanford Medal by the Yale School of Music, the most prestigious award conferred by the school, for his leadership and exceptional contributions to period instrument performance in the field of music.
+Boston Baroque's founder, music director and conductor Martin Pearlman has been one of this country's leading interpreters of Baroque and Classical period music on both early and modern instruments.
+He founded Boston Baroque in 1973 under its original name, Banchetto Musicale.
+It was the first period-instrument orchestra established in America, and he led that ensemble for 52 years, until his retirement in 2025.
+In addition to Boston Baroque's annual concert season, the ensemble has toured in the United States and Europe and has produced twenty-six major recordings for Telarc International in the U.S. and Linn Records in the U.K. In 2022, Mr. Pearlman was awarded the Samuel Simons Sanford medal by the Yale School of Music, the school's most prestigious award, for his leadership and exceptional contributions to the field of music.

 Martin Pearlman led the remarkable Boston Baroque orchestra and chorus in a performance filled with energy and sparkling wit... [and] one could hardly ask for a better cast.